-Grant County Cattlemen will present an award to the exhibitor of the Champion bred & owned overall Beef Breeds female.
+Grant County Cattlemen will present an award to the exhibitor of the Grand Champion bred & owned overall Beef Breeds female.

-Grant County Cattlemen will donate up to \$250.00 towards the bark that is used for beef bedding and cover half the cost of the champion tent outside the Livestock Barn.
+Grant County Cattlemen will donate up to \$500.00 towards the bark that is used for beef bedding and cover half the cost of the livestock tent outside the Livestock Barn.